ploneintranet/ploneintranet/docs/communication.rst

 .. note::

-    If you're a team member but lacking access, please contact info@ploneintranet.org.
+    If you're a team member but lack access, please contact info@ploneintranet.org.

 We do not use the Assembla tracker to avoid non tech noise there, distracting the developers.